jphalford/blog/README.md

 - defining @Before and @After annotations and using the same techniques as above to annotate, discover and invoke the methods before and after each test.
 - abstracting the test results to support configurable reporting levels and formats.
-- expanding the number of `assert` methods to cover other variable types.
+- expanding the number of `assert` methods to cover further types.
 - discovering all the test classes and running them automatically (this is actually surprisingly difficult in Java and will probably be the subject of a future Lifting the Lid)